 Passport and/or Visa Requirements

-Vaccinations are not required for entry into the Philippines.
-Check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at
+There are no required vaccines for entry into the Philippines, although you should always check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at

 Culture and Customs

 The Philippines are a blend of East and West.
 Centuries of Spanish and US influences mix with Asian cultural traditions and cuisines.
 Sophisticated urban centers such as Manila contrast with village life in small fishing communities and mountain settlements.
 Music is a common love that unites Philippine people of all ethnicities and cultural backgrounds, whether the performance takes the form of a spirited karaoke rendition of a pop favorite or a traditional rondalla.
 It is a culture where people are quick to sing, laugh easily, and place high values on family, friendships and hospitality.
 Clear waters and spectacular beaches attract vacationers to coastal resorts, while adventure-minded travelers have a wide range of activities to choose from.
 Nature lovers can trek, bike or bird in one of the world's most diverse biospheres, home to nearly 80 percent of the world’s plant and animal species.
 Though better known for it's beaches, the Philippines is also a land of towering mountains, with peaks rising to heights of more than 9,000 feet.
 In addition to trekking and climbing, the highlands provide thrilling whitewater rafting and paddles through underground rivers.
 Indigenous wellness traditions live on in healing arts such as Hilot touch therapy and Dagdagay foot massage, and in the traditional greeting of “Mabuhay,” which is a wish for good health, peace, and harmony.